Located about a 55-minute drive from Vancouver, Stawamus Chief is a giant piece of rock that’s great for hiking and overlooks the town of Squamish.

 Squamish’s Stawamus Chief Provincial Park

-Squamish is a 64-km (or 40-mile) drive from Vancouver.
-It’s about halfway up the beautiful Sea to Sky Highway on the way to Whistler.
+Squamish is a 64-kilometre (or 40-mile) drive from Vancouver.
+It’s about halfway up the beautiful Sea-to-Sky Highway on the way to Whistler.
 The mountain itself is just past Shannon Falls and the Sea to Sky Gondola, and just before the town.

 When driving by from the highway, look up at the cliffs (unless you are the driver).
 You can sometimes see climbers making their way up the face.